-Marketo put together a solid resource on event marketing including topics such as event technology and public relationships.
+Marketo put together a solid resource on event marketing, including topics such as event technology and public relationships.

 Successful Fundraising Events

 Bloomerang shares study results of what makes the difference between a good fundraising event and a great one.

 The idea is that repetition is often the key to learning.
 This slide deck starts off with 3 key points listeners should come away with.
 It’s a simple reminder that activates their brains early on.

 20 Signs Your Event Is From 1999

-Indulge us as we share another one of our presentations but this one is just plain fun like driving a little red corvette, you might say.
+Indulge us as we share another one of our presentations, but this one is just plain fun – like driving a little red corvette, you might say.

 Education Disruptors for Conferences

 Jeff Hurt explains how to shake things up with your conference education sessions.

-What we love about it: This one just sets a great tone from the very first slide.
+This one just sets a great tone from the very first slide.

 This slide deck uses another pattern technique by reusing the same image throughout (the one of the pointed finger) whenever it asks a question that it is about to answer.
 Viewers know this introduces a new moment of learning and it conditions them to pay attention to the new concept.

-4. 21 Ways to Boost Your Event
+21 Ways to Boost Your Event

 Very cool presentation by Cyriel Kortleven.
 He is a top master of ceremony.
 The emphasis here is on boosting the engagement of your audience.
 Cyriel shares practical tips that everyone can use to improve the audience experience.

 34 Essential Content Marketing Statistics to Guide You to Success in 2017

 Maria Milenkova give us 34 excellent reasons/statistics of why content marketing is important.

 Secrets to an Award-Winning Marketing Strategy for Events

 This event management ppt slideshare by Krista Hauritz matches great visuals with content for good retention.

-Gives digestible bites of content so they can be absorbed easily by the audience.
+It gives digestible bites of content so they can be absorbed easily by the audience.

 20 Event Planning Fails Our Guests Hate

-Free Downloadable Event Presentation PowerPoint (ppt) Template
+Free Downloadable Event Presentation Templates

-Corporate Event Planning Checklist
+Corporate Event Planning Checklists

 We know it is because we based it on our corporate event planning checklist.
 This corporate event planning slideshow will keep you on track every step of the way.